 Although Paris is generally a very safe city, the major tourist attractions do suffer from large numbers of pickpockets.
 Avoid the scammers handing out bracelets and gifts in places like the Sacré-Coeur – they can become aggressive and demand money.

-Keep your valuables safe and out of sight, and be vigilant!
+Keep your valuables safe in a purpose-made travel purse, and be vigilant!
 For more tips on what to expect on your first visit to France, check out this helpful list.

 How To Spend 4 Days In Paris

 Asking a group of Parisians to plan the best Paris itinerary is a sure-fire way to start an argument.
 The diversity of attractions means that all tastes are catered to, and consequently, pretty much everyone has a different opinion about the top things you must see in Paris.